HemaRamachandran28/SmartConvert-FX-Currency-Converter/README.md

 ## Logical Error: Same 'From' and 'To' Currencies

--Description: Prevents conversion when the source and target currencies are identical.
+- Description: Prevents conversion when the source and target currencies are identical.
--Example: From = USD, To = USD.
+- Example: From = USD, To = USD.

 ![Screenshot 2025-06-12 213937](https://github.com/user-attachments/assets/cb821d69-4dcd-4a06-940a-88f821e436e6)